anne-urai/lab_wiki/MeetingTemplate.md

 - What works well, and what can we improve, in our mentoring relationship and in our lab culture?
 - Do you have/need a constellation of different mentors to advise you on different goals/aspects of your life and career?
 - What are your goals for the next few months or year?
 Where do you see yourself in a few years?

+This [template from Yael Niv](https://docs.google.com/document/d/1_RfH4f23_5n2cKxqoItRJBE8PrGkHfuO7w-6P701gr8/edit) is a great start for a mentoring agreement - complementary to your own development plan.